kristikorsberg/PUI2016/HW2_kk3374/README.md

 # PUI2016

-The tasks associated with Homework One are itemized below.
+The tasks associated with Homework Two are itemized below.
 I describe what I did to personally contribute, and explain who I worked with.

 PUI2016 Homework 2 comprised of five separate assignments inclusive of extra credit.
 The